james-nesbitt/boch/docs/ARCHITECTURE.md

   builds/      <-- a folder that should container various custom docker builds
                    for your project

-  [hooks/]     <-- an optional folder hooks implementations [commands/]  <-- an optional folder for custom commands for you project [libraries/] <-- an optional folder for project libraries/plugins
+  [hooks/]     <-- an optional folder hooks implementations, look at the libraries for examples [commands/]  <-- an optional folder for custom commands for you project [libraries/] <-- an optional folder for project libraries/plugins

 == The tool core scripts ==

 There are two primary executable scripts in the toolset.

 - control : a straightforward implementation that tries to implement a single command;
 - flow : a more abstract workflow script, designed around hook implementations to perform more abstract operations.